-The Company has agreed to: (i) pay the Agents a cash fee equal to 8% of the gross proceeds raised from the Offering (reduced to 3% for subscribers identified on the Company's president's list); and (ii) issue to the Agents such number of non-transferable Common Share purchase warrants (the "Agent's Warrants") as is equal to 8% of the gross proceeds raised from the Offering (reduced to 3% for subscribers identified on the Company's president's list) divided by the Conversion Price.
-Each Agent's Warrant will entitle the holder thereof to acquire one Common Share at an exercise price of \$0.50per Common Share for a period of 24 months from the closing date of the Offering.
+For its services in connection with the closing of the Offering, the Company has paid to the Agents: (i) a cash commission equal to C\$210,930, being an amount equal to 8% of the gross proceeds raised from the Offering (reduced to 3% for subscribers identified on the Company's president's list); and (ii) 421,860 non-transferrable agent warrants (the "Agents' Warrants"), being such number of Agents' Warrants as is equal to 8% of the gross proceeds raised from the Offering (reduced to 3% for subscribers identified on the Company's president's list) divided by the Conversion Price.
+Each Agents' Warrant is exercisable to acquire one Common Share at an exercise price of \$0.50 per share until May 11, 2025.